New vs Old Tax Regime 2026-27 Compared

 Complete comparison of India's new vs old tax regime for FY 2026-27.
 See updated tax slabs, deductions, breakeven points, and how to choose the right regime for your salary.

-The choice between India’s new and old tax regimes is the most consequential financial decision Indian salaried employees make each year.
-After the Union Budget 2026-27 retained current slabs and the new Income Tax Act 2025 took effect from April 1, 2026, let’s break down which regime saves you more tax.
+Every financial year, every salaried employee in India faces the same choice: new tax regime or old?
+After Union Budget 2026-27 retained current slabs and the new Income Tax Act 2025 took effect from April 1, 2026, let’s work through which regime actually saves more — and for whom.

 Quick Summary